NijatNaghiyev/custom_scroll_indicator_flutter/README.md

-I'll update only the Project Structure section while keeping the rest of the README exactly as you've provided:

-Here's your README with only the Project Structure section updated:

 # Custom Scroll Indicator for Contact List
 This is a Flutter mobile application featuring a custom scroll indicator that dynamically displays the active letter while scrolling through a contact list.
 The letter corresponds to the section currently at the top of the scroll view.
 ## Features